Estate Planning

 If you answered yes to any of the above questions, you need a will.
 If you have a blended family or one child not of the marriage, a will is absolutely critical to carrying out your wishes.
 A simple will allows you to appoint an executor to carry out your wishes.
 Wills can also include beneficiary designations and specific gifts so you won’t have to worry about your daughter fighting with your daughter-in-law over grandma’s china cabinet.

-Wills can include built-in trusts to plan for a minor beneficiary and or a special needs beneficiary.
+Wills can include built-in trusts to plan for a minor beneficiary or a special needs beneficiary.
 You can name a trustee to manage inherited assets for the beneficiary and protect that beneficiary from losing critical benefits.

 Statutory Durable Power of Attorney: Managing Your Affairs